jonsterling/JonPRL/README.md

-distinguished from terms via their categorical judgement, and their equality is itself extensional (in the sense of the axiom of extensionality): two types are equal when they have the same members and the same members are equal in both type.
+distinguished from terms via their categorical judgement, and their equality is itself extensional (in the sense of the axiom of extensionality): two types are equal when they have the same members and the same members are equal in both types.
 In CTT, however, this not possible (or practical) for a number of reasons, and the equality of types is intensional/structural.

 3. The semantics of presuppositions is different.
 In ETT, the presuppositions